Country Officer - FMO

 • Justice and Home Affairs.

-The FMO offers an international, stimulating and diverse workplace, with over 60 employees comprising approximately 18 nationalities.
-Our values are: Professionalism, Cooperation, Trust, Responsibility and Respect.
-For more information please check our website at www.eeagrants.org
+The FMO offers an international, stimulating and diverse workplace, with a current staff of over 70 employees comprising about 20 nationalities.
+Our values are:

-The position is open to nationals of the EEA EFTA States (Iceland, Liechtenstein and Norway).
+The position is open to nationals of the EEA EFTA States (Iceland, Liechtenstein and Norway) and to nationals of the member states of the European Union.

-The Country Officers serve as the primary contact point between the FMO, the National Focal Points (NFP) in his/her Beneficiary State(s) and the Donor States.
-S/he provides country coordination, maintains oversight of the implementation of the Grants, contributes to work on the bilateral objective of the Grants and follows the Beneficiary States’ political, social and economic developments.
-S/he is also expected to have analytical abilities and be able to contribute to cross-cutting analysis of developments across Beneficiary States.
+The Country Officer serves as the primary contact point between the FMO, the National Focal Points (NFP) in Beneficiary State(s) and the Donor States.
+S/he provides country coordination, maintains oversight of and follows up on the implementation of the Grants in the assigned Beneficiary State, coordinates the preparation of Annual Meetings, provides guidance to the National Focal points on policy questions related to the Grants, contributes to work on the bilateral objective of the Grants and follows political, social and economic developments in the assigned Beneficiary State(s).
+S/he is also expected to have analytical abilities and be able to contribute to risk analysis and cross-cutting analysis of developments across Beneficiary States.
 The work also includes administrative tasks related to these responsibilities.
-The position involves extensive travel.
+The position involves frequent travel of short duration.

-The Country Officer will report to the Head of the Country and Bilateral Cooperation Department.
+The Country Officer reports to the Director of the Country and Bilateral Cooperation Department.

-• Maintain oversight of the implementation of the Grants;
+• Maintain oversight of the implementation of the Grants in Beneficiary State(s) of responsibility;

 • Provide country expertise both internally at the FMO and externally to the Donor States;

-• Coordinate internal FMO work related to the Beneficiary State(s) of responsibility;
+• Guide the National Focal Points on all questions related to the Grants, and coordinate internal FMO work related to the Beneficiary State(s) of responsibility;

-• Assess Beneficiary State reporting and report to the Donor States and other stakeholders on results;
+• Assess Beneficiary States reporting to FMO and report to the Donor States and other stakeholders on results;

 Relevant University degree, Master’s level.

-5 years of relevant work experience in public administration, diplomacy, international organisations and/or programme/project management is required.
-A combination of work experience in these sectors and relevant work experience in or with one or several of the beneficiary states would be an asset.
+A minimum of 6 years of relevant work experience in public administration, diplomacy or international organisations is required.
+A combination of work experience in these sectors and programme management would be an asset.
+Relevant work experience in or with one or several of the Beneficiary States is an asset.
+For this position working experience with the EEA and Norway Grants, EU or other international funding schemes in Bulgaria would be considered a further asset.

-• Analytical skills in respect of monitoring of progress of implementation, as well as in respect of monitoring of political, social and economic developments;
+• Analytical skills in respect of monitoring of progress of implementation as well as monitoring of political, social and economic developments;

-• Ability to draft reports and analytical papers and ability to present complex issues clearly and convincingly;
+• Ability to draft reports and analytical papers, and to present complex issues clearly and convincingly;

 • Excellent diplomatic and negotiation skills;